This document contains the set of exploratory questions to help identify post-traumatic stress disorder.

 Examples includeIn addition to the emotional distress, a phobia can lead to significant daily disruption if it becomes so severe as to cause a person to organise their life around avoiding anything that causes them anxiety.

-Rate the level of disturbance to your emotional stability of either coming into contact with or having unsettling thoughts about anything that you have a particular fear of?
+Rate the frequency and level of disturbance to your overall emotional stability and mental wellbeing as a result of either coming into contact with or having unsettling thoughts about anything that you have a particular fear of?

 Migraine headaches include severe throbbing or pounding pain on one or both sides of the head, and can also affect the face or neck.
 They are debilitating enough to significantly impact daily activities.

-Additional symptoms can includeRate the level of disturbance to your daily routines because of migraine headaches?
+Additional symptoms can includeRate the frequency of your suffering from migraine headaches?

 Tension headaches are typically only mildly or moderately painful, can last from at least thirty minutes up to several days and are not made worse by physical activity.